 - Helicopter money goes direct to consumers and households – rather than banks and financial institutions who sell bonds to the Central Bank.

 - Helicopter money is non-reversible.
-Presumably once the money is created, it is harder for Central Bank to reverse decision.
+Presumably, once the money is created, it is harder for Central Bank to reverse the decision.